Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 The Great Market Hall (Nagyvasarcsarnok) near Liberty Bridge is a must-visit, and not just because you need to eat.
 This enormous iron-and-glass building from the 1890s is absolutely beautiful and bursting with color and activity.
 The ground floor is a traditional food market with stalls selling paprika (so much paprika), Hungarian sausages, fresh produce, and baked goods.
 The upper floor has food stalls where you can eat, plus souvenir shops.

-My kids loved the market because there is always something to look at and sample.
-We made a game of it -- each kid got to pick one thing to try from the stalls.
-My oldest chose a chimney cake (kurtoskalacs), my middle child picked a sausage, and my youngest pointed at a pile of candy and grinned.
-We also stocked up on paprika to bring home, which has made our cooking noticeably better ever since.
+Lila loved the market because there is always something to look at and sample.
+I made a game of it.
+She got to pick one thing to try from the stalls and I matched her with a coffee.
+We also stocked up on paprika to bring home, which has made my cooking noticeably better ever since.
+(Renato, my chef in Rome, has opinions about Hungarian paprika in pasta.
+He is wrong.)

 Danube River Cruise

 There are approximately one million Danube cruise options in Budapest, from cheap one-hour sightseeing boats to dinner cruises with live music.
 We did an early evening cruise, timing it so we were on the water at sunset, and it was genuinely magical.
-Watching the Parliament building and Buda Castle light up as the sun went down, with the Chain Bridge glowing in the foreground -- even my usually unimpressible 9-year-old said, "Wow."
+Watching the Parliament building and Buda Castle light up as the sun went down, with the Chain Bridge glowing in the foreground.
+Even Lila said, "Wow."
+Her highest compliment.

-For families, I would recommend a daytime or early evening cruise rather than a late dinner cruise.
-The one-hour sightseeing cruises are the most kid-friendly: they are short enough to hold attention, they usually have an open-air upper deck (which kids prefer), and they are very affordable.
+For families, I'd recommend a daytime or early evening cruise rather than a late dinner cruise.
+The one-hour sightseeing cruises are the most kid-friendly: short enough to hold attention, usually with an open-air upper deck (which kids prefer), and very affordable.
 Some of the boats offer a drink-and-snack package that includes juice for kids.

-One of the best things about traveling in Hungary with kids is the food.
+One of the best things about traveling in Hungary with a kid is the food.
 Hungarian cuisine is hearty, comforting, and much of it is naturally kid-friendly.
-Here is what worked for our crew:
+Here's what worked for Lila:

 Langos

-This is basically deep-fried flatbread topped with sour cream and cheese, and it is the single greatest street food I have ever encountered.
-My kids would eat langos for every meal if I let them.
-You will find it at markets, street stalls, and around the thermal baths.
-It is cheap, filling, and absurdly delicious.
+Basically deep-fried flatbread topped with sour cream and cheese, and it's the single greatest street food I've ever encountered.
+Lila would eat langos for every meal if I let her.
+You'll find it at markets, street stalls, and around the thermal baths.
+Cheap, filling, absurdly delicious.

 Chimney Cake (Kurtoskalacs)

 A sweet, cylindrical pastry cooked on a spit and coated in sugar, cinnamon, or cocoa.
-The kids spotted these being made on the street and we had to stop immediately.
-They are warm, doughy, and fun to eat because you peel off strips as you go.
-You will see chimney cake stalls all over the city.
+Lila spotted these being made on the street and we had to stop immediately.
+They're warm, doughy, and fun to eat because you peel off strips as you go.
+You'll see chimney cake stalls all over the city.

 Chicken Paprikash

-Hungarian chicken paprikash is comfort food at its finest -- tender chicken in a creamy paprika sauce, usually served with little dumplings called nokedli.
-All three of my kids cleaned their plates, which in our house qualifies as a miracle.
+Hungarian chicken paprikash is comfort food at its finest.
+Tender chicken in a creamy paprika sauce, usually served with little dumplings called nokedli.
+Lila cleaned her plate, which qualifies as a miracle.
 The sauce is mild and creamy, not spicy, so it works well for kids who are cautious about new foods.

 Goulash

-The national dish of Hungary, and contrary to what many people expect, it is actually a soup rather than a stew.
+The national dish of Hungary, and contrary to what many people expect, it's actually a soup rather than a stew.
 Goulash is hearty, tomato-based, and full of tender beef and potatoes.
-My older two loved it.
-My youngest was suspicious of the chunks of pepper, but once we fished those out, she was on board.
+Lila was suspicious of the chunks of pepper, but once we fished those out, she was on board.

 Palacsinta